python/devguide/devcycle.rst

 - the ``master`` branch accepts features and bugs fixes for the future 3.8.0 feature release (RM: Łukasz Langa)
-- the ``3.7`` branch accepts bug, regression, and doc fixes for the upcoming 3.7.0 feature release (RM: Ned Deily)
+- the ``3.7`` branch accepts bug and doc fixes for future 3.7.x maintenance releases (RM: Ned Deily)
-- the ``3.6`` branch accepts bug fixes for future 3.6.x maintenance releases (RM: Ned Deily)
+- the ``3.6`` branch accepts bug and doc fixes for future 3.6.x maintenance releases (RM: Ned Deily)
 - the ``3.5`` branch accepts security fixes for future 3.5.x security releases (RM: Larry Hastings)
 - the ``3.4`` branch accepts security fixes for future 3.4.x security releases (RM: Larry Hastings)
-- the ``2.7`` branch accepts bug fixes for future 2.7.x maintenance releases (RM: Benjamin Peterson)
+- the ``2.7`` branch accepts bug and doc fixes for future 2.7.x maintenance releases (RM: Benjamin Peterson)

 See also the :ref:`Status of Python branches <branchstatus>`.